 My first solo trip took place before my 18th birthday when I went to visit a friend in Austria and came back home via Slovakia (with some minor adventures on the way).
 It gave me the courage and confidence for solo traveling and pushed me to travel to more faraway places.
-Over 10 years and some 60 countries later I find myself travelling more than ever!
+Almost 20 years and over 70 countries later I find myself travelling more than ever!

-After seeing almost every country in Europe – still need to get to Andorra – I started travelling further away.
+After seeing every country in Europe I started travelling further away.
 My first exotic country was China in 2012.
 Since then I’ve been to 5 continents and visited places I hadn’t even dared to dream of seeing.
 The majority of my trips are solo – not because I’m antisocial (quite contrary, actually…) but because I value my independence on the road way too much.
 Still, the journey I remember the most are those when I met amazing people who often are still part of my life (like the one to Israel or Georgia).

 Despite what people think I do work, full time, and travel only in my free time.
 It takes a lot of determination and organization skills to balance both worlds but at the end it’s totally worth the effort!
 Here you can read more on how to have a full time job and travel the world.